-Sami Khuri has been a professor in the SJSU Department of Computer Science since 1992.
+Sami Khuri has been a professor in the San Jose State University Department of Computer Science since 1992.
 His research interests include bioinformatics, visualization and genetic algorithms.
-He has authored or co-authored numerous publications, serves as a reviewer for major industry journals, and has presented at many international conferences.
-He received his B.S. in Mathematics from the American University of Beirut, Lebanon; M.S. in Pure Mathematics, M.S. in Computer Science, and Ph.D. in Computer Science from Syracuse University.
+He has authored or co-authored numerous publications, has served as a reviewer for major industry journals, and has presented at many international conferences.
+He received his B.S. in Mathematics from the American University of Beirut, Lebanon; M.S. in Pure Mathematics, M.S. in Computer Science, and holds a doctorate in Computer Science from Syracuse University.

-Dr Taranjit S. Samra has 17 years of industrial experience, mostly in medical device and biotechnology industries.
-He worked with an array of medical devices ranging from capital equipment, radiation therapy systems, surgical devices, imaging and treatment planning software, CT scanners, diagnostic instruments, IVDs to embedded and stand-alone software systems, in various product lifecycle phases such as research, design engineering, software development and quality, manufacturing, as well as quality assurance and regulatory affairs.
-Currently, Dr Samra holds the position of Director of Quality at Illumina, a leading biotechnology firm that manufactures DNA sequencing instruments.
+Dr. Taranjit S. Samra has 17 years of industrial experience, mostly in the medical device and biotechnology industries.
+He has worked with an array of medical devices ranging from capital equipment, radiation therapy systems, surgical devices, imaging and treatment planning software, CT scanners, diagnostic instruments, IVDs to embedded and stand-alone software systems.
+His work encompassed various product lifecycle phases such as research, design engineering, software development and quality, manufacturing, as well as quality assurance and regulatory affairs.
+Currently, Dr. Samra holds the position of Director of Quality at Illumina, a leading biotechnology firm that manufactures DNA sequencing instruments.

-Dr Samra graduated with MS in electrical engineering from Simon Fraser University (Canada), and Doctor of Regulatory Science from University of Southern California.
-His doctoral research included development of product lifecycle framework for high-risk medical devices containing software, through the integration of customized software development methodologies, tools, and risk management best practices.
+Dr. Samra graduated with a Master of Science in Electrical Engineering from Simon Fraser University (Canada), and Doctor of Regulatory Science from the University of Southern California.
+His doctoral research included development of a product lifecycle framework for high-risk medical devices containing software, through the integration of customized software development methodologies, tools, and risk management best practices.
 He also holds RAC from RAPS.

 Georgena Hontalas, Class of 2013